GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 To add rule-based labels, you need to enter an expression
 ```

-5. In the central column, expand ==__Fields and Values__== to display a list of all the fields in your layer and double-click on _Class__ to add it to the expression frame on the left.
+5. In the central column, expand __Fields and Values__ to display a list of all the fields in your layer and double-click on __Class__ to add it to the expression frame on the left.
-6. In the right column, click on __All unique__ to list all unique values contained in the Class field
+6. In the right column, click on __All unique__ to list all unique values contained in the Class field.
+In this dataset, `"CLASS"=1` designates the capital city, whereas `"CLASS"=2` designate other major cities.
-7. Click on the "`=`" operator, then doube-click on the _value 1_ (which represent the Country capital in this case).
+7. Click on the `"="` operator, then doube-click on the _value 1_ (which represent the Country capital in this case).
 Click OK.
 8. Scroll down to *change the label style*.
 Make it Arial, bold, black, 12pt and add a white buffer.
 9. Repeat steps 4 to 9, but select *Value 2* (State capitals) and make the label black, bold, 10pt, no buffer.
 10. Click **Apply**, the OK.